zhihangfu/WordSearch/README.md

 w1.gridToCSV("grid1.csv")
 ```

-### 3. you should see something like this in your output:
+### 3. then you should see something like this in your output:
 ```
 GRID
 ------------------------------